-Recognition of Khemadasa’s music as a legitimate art form was slow in coming in Sri Lanka.
-Some of his early work was banned for being politically incendiary.
-He was also denounced for attempting to destroy the country’s heritage by using western classical instruments and influences in his compositions.
-He was mocked for aping the ways of the West, but despite these enormous obstacles and against all odds he never stopped creating bold music that drew on Sri Lankan folk melodies, on what he always called the “voices of the people.”His output was prolific and diverse.
+Despite these enormous obstacles, and against all odds, Khemadasa never stopped making music; his output was prolific and diverse.
 His large-scale operas have been some of the most commercially successful ventures in Sri Lankan culture.
-He wrote ground breaking musical scores for over 150 films, including many of Sri Lanka’s classical films.
-He also wrote music for an award-winning BBC documentary and experimental music for German television.
+He wrote groundbreaking musical scores for over 150 films, including many of Sri Lanka’s signature, internationally-acclaimed classical films.
+He also wrote music for an award-winning BBC documentary, and experimental music for German television.
 He conducted his music in Beijing, Paris, Prague and Vienna.
 He received dozens of awards for his contribution to the music of his country.

 When he died in 2008, Khemadasa was given a state funeral in the center of Colombo, and thousands of Sri Lankans from all religions, ethnic groups, and classes came to pay their respects.
 The recognition Premasiri Khemadasa hungered for most was the “love of the people.”
-And this he always had.
+This, he always had.